teretzdev/arena-vr-pvpve/planning/list_of_weapons.md

 - **Fire Rate**: 1.0 seconds
 - **Reload Time**: 3.0 seconds
 - **Recoil Duration**: 1.0 seconds
+- **VR Interaction Type**: Two-handed grip
+- **Haptic Feedback**: Strong vibration on fire, reload feedback
+- **Motion Controls**: Trigger pull to fire, pump action to reload
 - **Description**: A close-range weapon with high damage and a wide spread.
+In VR, the pump-action reload adds a layer of physicality and immersion.

 ---